 - Avoid excessive caffeine intake the day of your study.

 - Try to avoid napping the day of your sleep study.

 - Fill out all paperwork prior to your arrival and bring it with you.

 - If staying in the hospital, bring an overnight bag with comfortable sleep wear and toiletries.
 You are also welcome to bring a favorite book, or snack for your comfort.
 Also, bring any medications from home.

 Home Sleep Study

-Once a doctor's order has been received, patients will schedule their home sleep test similar to scheduling an appointment at Finley's Sleep Center.
-Upon the "appointment date", patients will get the information and equipment needed to perform the sleep study in their home.
-Once the test is complete, the device is returned, and data from the sleep study is sent to a sleep doctor who interprets the data and provides an official diagnosis.
+Once a doctor's order has been received, you will be contacted to schedule an appointment at Finley's Sleep Center.
+Upon the appointment date and time, patients will get the information and equipment needed to perform the sleep study in their home.
+Once the test is complete, the device is returned.
+The data from the sleep study data is interpreted by a board certified sleep physician who provides an official diagnosis.